joelguittet/meta-chip-examples/meta-chip-example-java/README.md

 ### chip-image-example-java-dio

 After flashing the image on the C.H.I.P. board, the file "gpio.jar" will be in "/usr/local/java".
-Connect a LED throw a resitor on the pin PE5 (CSI-D1 on C.H.I.P.).
+Connect a LED throw a resitor on the pin PE5 (CSI-D1 on C.H.I.P., LED D1 on C.H.I.P.
+PRO Dev Kit).
 Execute the following command:

 	java -Djava.security.policy=/home/root/java.policy -jar /usr/local/java/gpio.jar PE5